-Defining a SQL Server login and password against each operator

-- This assumes that you have assigned a separate SQL Server login and password against each operator using Operator Maintenance. - See the example below where the SQL login name 'Russellh' will be used to connect to SQL Server when this operator logs into SYSPRO.
+- Defining a SQL Server login and password against each operator - This assumes that you have assigned a separate SQL Server login and password against each operator using the Operator Maintenance program (i.e. IMPPMP). - See the following example where the SQL login name 'Russellh' will be used to connect to SQL Server when this operator logs into SYSPRO:

 - The advantage of this method is that each SYSPRO operator can use a different SQL Server login and password and therefore can be given different parameters or defaults in SQL Server.
-In addition, when tracing SQL Server access each operator's database access can be isolated - this can help when performing system diagnostics. - The downside is that if you have many SYSPRO operators then maintenance of all these SQL login and passwords (both in SQL Server and SYSPRO) can be a drain on administrative resources and can lead to less-than-ideal security unless strong passwords are always maintained.

-Not defining a SQL login and password per operator

-The default is that all operators 'use system-wide SQL user details' - as shown below:
+In addition, when tracing SQL Server access, each operator's database access can be isolated - this can help when performing system diagnostics. - The downside is that if you have many SYSPRO operators then maintenance of all these SQL login and passwords (both in SQL Server and SYSPRO) can be a drain on administrative resources and can lead to less-than-ideal security unless strong passwords are always maintained. - Not defining a SQL login and password per operator - The default is that all operators 'use system-wide SQL user details' as shown below: